 The RS cross checking points (automatic): The database of the RS allows automatic checking of the information, whether or not mentioned individuals receiving any compensation under other state financing sources.
 The RS checks whether the person received any salary in past 6 months.

 The RS cross checking points (manual): if any?
+Not sure about it/better if the check with RS

 The RS verifies the list of eligible employees against employers’ income tax declarations for their workers previously submitted by employers to the RS online system.
 For instance, companies are required to include bank account details in the income tax declaration.
 The bank account is one of the required information, otherwise the electronic submission will be failed.
 The employee name and bank account details provided in the income tax declaration will be automatically crossed-checked with all commercial banks.